 Mean score of companies in the Communication Equipment Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Norsk rikskringkasting AS reported total carbon emissions of approximately 717,407,889,000 kg CO2e.
-This figure includes emissions across all three scopes: Scope 1 emissions were about 36,665,583,000 kg CO2e, Scope 2 emissions totalled approximately 5,788,616,000 kg CO2e, and Scope 3 emissions accounted for around 694,249,335,600 kg CO2e.
-Comparatively, in 2022, the organisation's total emissions were about 729,234,234,000 kg CO2e, indicating a slight reduction in emissions year-on-year.
-The breakdown for 2022 shows Scope 1 emissions at approximately 37,559,906,000 kg CO2e, Scope 2 emissions at around 5,540,147,000 kg CO2e, and Scope 3 emissions at about 705,076,346,000 kg CO2e.
+This figure includes emissions across all three scopes: Scope 1 emissions totalled about 36,665,583,000 kg CO2e, while Scope 2 emissions were approximately 5,788,616,000 kg CO2e.
+The most significant contributor to their carbon footprint was Scope 3 emissions, which accounted for about 694,249,335,600 kg CO2e.
+Comparatively, in 2022, the organisation's total emissions were around 729,234,234,000 kg CO2e, with Scope 1 emissions at about 37,559,906,000 kg CO2e, Scope 2 emissions at approximately 5,540,147,000 kg CO2e, and Scope 3 emissions reaching about 705,076,346,000 kg CO2e.
+This indicates a slight reduction in total emissions from 2022 to 2023.
 Norsk rikskringkasting AS has not disclosed any specific reduction targets or initiatives, nor does it appear to have cascaded data from a parent organisation.
-The absence of formal climate pledges or SBTi targets suggests that while the company is actively monitoring its emissions, it may not yet have established comprehensive strategies for significant reductions.
-Overall, Norsk rikskringkasting AS's emissions data reflects a substantial carbon footprint, particularly in Scope 3 emissions, which typically encompass indirect emissions from the value chain.
-The organisation's commitment to addressing climate change remains to be fully articulated through specific targets or initiatives.
+The absence of formal climate pledges or SBTi targets suggests that the company may still be in the early stages of developing a comprehensive climate strategy.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.